 There are several ways in which this can cause someone pain.
 The first is the pain from the arthritis of the joints and the instability that comes with it.
 The second reason for pain is when the nerves become pinched.
 As the spine moves out of alignment, the path through the spine that carries the nerves becomes kinked.
 This can cause pain down the legs when the canal that carries the nerves through the low back narrows.

-The back pain from the arthritis of spondylolisthesis can be a sharp pain in the back just above the breast line.
+The back pain from the arthritis can be a sharp pain in the back just above the breast line.
 The discomfort from pinched nerves is often in the back, buttocks and legs with spinal stenosis.
 Quite often the symptoms are only in the legs.
 When we stand upright and walk, it tends to worsen the narrowing around the nerves and someone may experience pain, cramping or weakness when they try to walk.
 The symptoms typically get better quickly when they sit down.
 Leaning forward on a shopping cart or walker can reduce discomfort as well.

 To determine whether you have spondylolisthesis your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray can confirm the diagnosis.

-Once someone develops pain from degenerative spondylolisthesis they most commonly tend to have that pain unless it is treated.
+Once someone develops pain they most commonly tend to have that pain unless it is treated.
 Roughly 10 percent of patients may have a spontaneous recovery and another 20 percent may have some worsening over time.
 The remaining 70 percent tend to have symptoms that do not particularly improve or worsen over time.
 Developing a paralysis or nerve injury is very rare unless someone has severe narrowing around their nerves or have had a sudden injury.

 - Medications: The most effective medication to relieve the pain from arthritis or pinched nerves is a course of oral steroids such as Prednisone or Decadron.
 These medications can only be taken for several days at a time and the results are short lived.
 As a result they are used when pain is severe.
 Nerve medications, like Gabapentin and Lyrica may ease the nerve pain as well.
 They can have side effects of causing drowsiness, but these tend to improve after taking the medication for a few days.
 Anti-inflammatories, such as Motrin and Aleve, may be helpful.
 They function to reduce the inflammation on the nerve, just as steroids do, but they are not as strong as a steroid.
 These medications thin the blood and cannot be taken for a week prior to any injection or surgery.
 Pain medications such as Percocet and Norco tend to not reduce nerve pain.
 These medications are sometimes prescribed for short times as they may take the edge off the pain but most people are surprised by how little they help.